Fred Karno: Biography

 In 1904, Karno's Komics produced a new sketch for the Hackney Empire in London called Mumming Birds, which included the pie in the face gag among other new innovations.

 Karno was born in Exeter, Devon, England, in 1866.
 His father was a cabinet maker, although Karno's first career was as a plumber's apprentice.
 A chance encounter at a gymnasium led to Karno taking up acrobatics, and around 1882 Karno joined forces with an older performer called Olvene, and ran away with the circus.
 He subsequently worked as a solo acrobat and as part of a troupe called The Four Aubreys.
 Whilst with the Aubreys he met Edith Cuthbert who worked in the box office at Stockport Theatre Royal.
 They married in 1889.
 In 1891 his son, Fred Karno Jr. (born Frederick Arthur Westcott) was born.
-As a young man he had busked at Molesey near Tagg's Island on London's River Thames and in 1912 he leased the island and the existing hotel.
+As a young man Karno had busked at Molesey near Tagg's Island on London's River Thames and in 1912 he leased the island and the existing hotel.
 He demolished the original hotel and hired architect Frank Matcham to build The Karsino.
 With the advent of cinema, the music hall's popularity declined and as a result of this decline, Karno went bankrupt in 1927.

 On 27 May 1927, his wife Edith, from whom he had been separated since 1904, died in her sleep of diabetes.
 Karno then was able to marry his long-time partner, Marie Moore.
 Karno went to the US in September 1929, and was hired by the Hal Roach Studios as a writer-director, thanks to the support of one of his former protégés, Stan Laurel.
 However, his stay at the studio was brief and unsuccessful.
 Hal Roach later said that Karno's main abilities were as a producer, although in reality Karno appears to have been the victim of cost cutting at the studio following the Wall Street crash of 1929.
 He left the studio in February 1930 and returned to England later that spring.
 On his return to Britain, he launched a show called Laffs which was later licensed by George Black as the basis of shows for the newly formed Crazy Gang.
 He later helped to write and produce several short films, some of which starred members of the Gang.
 In 1932 he returned to the theatre with a show called Real Life.

 Karno spent his last years in southwest England in the village of Lilliput, Dorset, as a part-owner of an off-licence, and died there in 1941 from diabetes, aged 75.